devanshj/rxjs-from-emitter/README.md

 $ npm i rxjs-from-emitter
 ```

-Tested with TS 3.5 with strict mode, probably won't work for previous versions.
-For previous versions you can still try writing `"click" as "click"` instead of just `"click"`, it might work.

-Also `document.querySelector` returns `Element`, make sure to make it `HTMLElement` either via assertion (cast) or via type parameter

 ## Features & Comparison with RxJS's `fromEvent`

 In the following examples, by "error" I mean compile-time static errors not runtime.
 Also examples work for all kinds of event emitters not just DOM's `EventTarget` or node's `EventEmitter`.